juanignaciogiacobbe15/apuntes_certificaciones/Cloud Practitioner (CLF-C02)/Foundations on Cloud Computing/Module 6 - Security/25B-AWS Shield.md

 ## AWS Shield Advanced
 - Is a paid service that provides detailed attack diagnostics and the ability to detect and mitigate sophisticated DDoS attacks.
-- It also integrates with other services such as Amazon CloudFront, [[12B-AWS Route 53]], and [[05-Elastic Load Balancing(ELB)]].
+- It also integrates with other services such as Amazon CloudFront, [12B-AWS Route 53](../Module%204%20-%20Networking/12B-AWS%20Route%2053.md), and [05-Elastic Load Balancing(ELB)](../Module%202%20-%20Compute%20in%20the%20Cloud/05-Elastic%20Load%20Balancing(ELB).md).
 Additionally, you can integrate AWS Shield with AWS WAF by writing custom rules to mitigate complex DDoS attacks.